bespinian/serverless-workshop/README.md

 ### Steps

-1. Navigate to to the level 5 code and install the dependencies:
+1. Navigate to the level 5 code and install the dependencies:

    ```shell
    cd level-5/function